build-trust/ockam/README.md

 This code is licensed under the terms of the [Apache License 2.0](LICENSE)

-This code depends on other open source packages, attributions for those packages are in the [NOTICE](NOTICE) file
+This code depends on other open source packages, attributions for those packages are in the [NOTICE](NOTICE) file.